selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-health-systems-cooperative.md

 ### Problem Statement

+*AI enables decentralised health, but it depends on trusted systems.
+Non-technical health organisations struggle to adopt blockchain and identity tech needed to make it work.*

 Traditional Health Care facilities are under pressure.
 With the arrival of GAHI as a society we have the opportunity to decentralise health functions.
 But for it to work they need highly trustable systems, But it is difficult for non-technical health system organisations to engage with the blockchain & identity technology in a meaningful way.

 ### Solution Overview

+*Partner with beHub to deploy an open-source Health Cooperative Kit, enabling health organisations to roll out blockchain, SSI and AI-accountable operations across traditional and emerging services.*

 Partner with the beHub to run a real implementation project, built using a co-developed open-source Health Cooperative Kit that supports the full journey from definition to deployment.